Finding Purpose in the Chaos

 I suddenly realized where I was heading.

 I found my vision, the Job-to-be-Done, and I'm about to become insufferably repetitive about it for the foreseeable future.
 You'll either get sick of hearing about it or you'll grab a pitchfork and join the movement.
 I'm betting on the latter.
-If you're paying attention, I've already dropped breadcrumbs in my last three posts: here, here, and here.
+If you're paying attention, I've already dropped breadcrumbs in my last three posts: The Rise of the Agentic Network Organization, When Networked Agentic Organizations..., and This Is Not a Manifesto But a Call for Harmony.
 More ammunition is incoming.

 Stay sharp.